gangelo/project_time_tracker/README.md

 ## TODO

+Sanitize search criteria for user search!

+Finish up Pundit policies

+Remove javascript alerts for delete options for users and replace with jquery modal dialog.

 Change Devise confirmation email mailer wording when updating an email for a user that already exists.
 Currently, it uses the "Welcome" verbiage: /views/devise/mailers/confirmation_instructions.html.erb

 ## For Later